What to do if your teenager is being bullied

 It can be difficult to know what to do or where to start when your child is being bullied.
 Below are some ways that you can work with your child to help them with the bullying they are experiencing:

-- Discuss the way it has made your child feel and react, and why it makes them feel this way.
+- Have an open conversation.
+Discuss the way it has made your child feel and react.
 This will help them to label their own emotions and assist with building self-awareness.
 Talking about it will help them process the emotion.

 Learning how to handle bullying helps your child develop some essential conflict resolution skills.
 However, in some circumstances it just isn’t safe for your teenager to handle it on their own, or the person who bullied isn’t interested in changing their behaviour.
 If that’s the case, and the bullying is serious or has been going on for a while, involve their school, other parents or authorities if it’s appropriate.